Return to Koh Chang Restaurants – Our Beach by Beach Guide

 Before the Temple and Northern Beach Area

-Shortly after Klong Prao School opposite Krongtarra and Leelawadee, the street food area gets going from early morning onwards.
+Shortly after Klong Prao School opposite Krongtarra and Tropical Paradise, the street food area gets going from early morning onwards.
 There are plenty of cheap stalls along the front, basic plastic tables by the road, where you can tuck into everything from noodle soup, one dish over rice or somtam.
-The muslim one by the bridge is the officiando’s go to place – fiery hot curries,
+The Muslim one by the bridge is the officiando’s go-to-place with its fiery hot curries, excellent.

-In the middle of the food stalls, if you take the lane signed for Santhiya Tree, it will take you down to the beach at the northern end.
-Here, Tiger Huts in-house restaurant has reopended, serving up decent enough food and a great vantage point to watch the world go by.
+In the middle of the food stalls, if you take the lane signed for Santhiya Tree, it will bring you down to the beach at the northern end.
+Here, Tiger Huts in-house restaurant serves up decent enough food and a great vantage point to watch the world go by.

-Opposite the entrance to Centara Tropicana, you’ll find Kati Culinary, one of Koh Chang’s top drawer restaurants.
+Opposite the entrance to Centara Tropicana, Kati Culinary, ranks as one of Koh Chang’s most reliable restaurants, still very popular after many years.
 It runs a short menu, where interesting choices sit alongside the more well known dishes.
 Everything is freshly made, the seasoning and spicing are well judged and it’s all delightfully presented.
 They have a cooking school on-site.

 Just before Kati, look out for the excellent southern Thai curry and rice shop, Raan Gaeng Som, with two dishes over rice a tasty steal at 50bt, and as is the traditional southern way, a side dish of fresh raw vegetables with dipping paste (nam prik goong siap).
 They also have braised pork leg (khao kha muu).

-On the left hand side just before the bend by The Gallery, Naga is a standard Thai diner but it also cooks a wide range of vegan and vegetarian dishes.
+On the left hand side before the bend by closed The Gallery, Naga is a standard Thai diner but it also cooks a wide range of vegan and vegetarian dishes.
+Opposite it, you’ll also find two excellent little local Issan style restaurants.

 Far Southern End